scikit-hep/scikit-hep.github.io/pages/developers/style.md

 There are a lot of options, and you can start with only typing global code and functions with at least one type annotation (the default) and enable more checks as you go (possibly by slowly uncommenting items in the list above).
-You can ignore missing imports on libraries as shown above, on section each.
+You can ignore missing imports on libraries as shown above, one section each.
 And you can disable MyPy on a line with `# type: ignore`.
 One strategy would be to enable `check_untyped_defs` first, followed by `disallow_untyped_defs` then `disallow_incomplete_defs`.
-You can add these *per file* by adding a `# mypy: <option>` the top of the file.
+You can add these *per file* by adding a `#
+mypy: <option>` at the top of a file.
 MyPy does not support `pyproject.toml` configuration yet.
 You can also pass `--strict` on the command line.

 ## Flake8